azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 ## Azure_Subscription_AuthZ_Dont_Grant_Persistent_Access

 ### Display Name
-Do not grant permanent access for privileged subscription level roles
+Do not grant permanent access for Subscription level roles

 ### Rationale
 Permanent access increase the risk of a malicious user getting that access and inadvertently impacting a sensitive resource.
 To minimize this risk ensure that critical resources present in subscription are accessed only by the legitimate users when required.
 PIM facilitates this by limiting users to only assume higher privileges in a just in time (JIT) manner (or by assigning privileges for a shortened duration after which privileges are revoked automatically).